TheRealmCreator/DroneProject/README.md

 Color detection for specific colors in the camera feed (e.g., red, green, blue).

-Logs detected colors to a text file, avoiding repeated detections in a short time.
+Logs detected colors to a text file, avoiding repeated detections through a manual controlled color detection and a delay between each color detected.

 Supports toggling color detection with a keybind.